MihaiAnca13/MihaiAnca13.github.io/Reinforcement Learning/_posts/2020-07-10-Normalization.markdown

 ![Bug found](/assets/Common/bug-stop.png){: .center-image}

 The `test_env.action_space.sample()` returns values between -1 and 1 for the action, however, the actions are bound between -0.05 and 0.05.
-In order to fix this, the actions will be sampled based on action boundaries set in the constructor.
+In order to fix this, the actions will be sampled based on action boundaries set in the constructor (just like in the agent).